What’s on, where to watch, where to go – your guide to the weekend’s sport

 Golf: With no European Tour action this weekend, all of the focus is on the Arnold Palmer Invitational at Bay Hill.
 Rory McIlroy, Jason Day and Henrik Stenson are among those stepping up their US Masters build-up (Sky Sports 4 from 4.30pm).

-GAA: Saturday could be a historic day at Croke Park.
+GAA: Saturday could be a historic day in Tralee.
 If Dublin beat Kerry (eirSport 2 from 6.55pm) they will break Kerry’s 33-game unbeaten record.
 And if beating the Kingdom at Croke Park to set that new record wasn’t enough, there’s also the added factor that Kerry were the last team to beat Dublin in March 2015.

 The one other Division One game on Saturday is Donegal’s meeting with Tyrone (eirSport HD from 6.55pm) while Down meet Kildare in Division Two (eirSport 1 from 6.55pm).
 The one Division Four clash is the meeting of Carlow and Waterford with throw-in there at 7.30pm.